 Reading: Read the story.
 Sound out words that you don’t know.
 If you get stuck on some of the words in the lists above, practice them some more.
 Try to read more fluently every day.
 Also try to read with expression.
 Think about where your voice needs to be louder or softer.
 Remember that your voice needs to sound as though you are asking a question when there is a question mark.

-Write – Prepositions: Rewrite the sentences with the correct prepositions.
+Write – Pronouns: Rewrite the sentences with the correct pronouns.
+Apologies – the heading was written as “Prepositions” instead of “Pronouns”.

 Life Skills – Plants: Look at the pictures and read the sentences for each.
 Talk about why we need plants.
 This page was taken from the Department of Basic Education’s Life Skills workbook for Terms 3 and 4.